Find Time-Saving Kindergarten Resources ➔

 For example, you might have some students who need to work on addition with zero and others who are ready to start with adding plus 1.
 With these sheets, each group can get problems tailored to their needs.

-Also, if students are still working on number identification, you can simply have them identify each number in the addition problem versus having to also solve the problem.
+Also, if students are still working on number identification, you can simply have them identify each number in the addition problem, versus having to also solve the problem.
 They are still getting exposure to equations, but working at the level that most benefits them!

-2. How to Teach Addition in Kindergarten: Digital Task Cards
+2. Digital Task Cards

 How to Use